 The GOA Trawl EDR program implemented in 2015 was designed to collect baseline information to assess the impacts of a future catch share program.
 Data has been collected under this program for 4 years and another year of data will be submitted in June 2020.
-The Council should re-evaluate the purpose and need for the GOA trawl EDR, and make adjustments as necessary in either the purpose and need for the data collection program itself.
+The Council should re-evaluate the purpose and need for the GOA trawl EDR, and make adjustments as necessary in either the purpose and need for the program or in the data collection program itself.